endre-synnes/java_ee_exam/README.md

 Frontend:

-- In the front end I have created all the selenium tests you asked for, but if I had more time i would have created som more dynamically tests.
+- The front end is made using JSF.

+- I have implemented spring security so that some pages require you to be logged in or even be an admin.

 Extra functionality: